 - Avoid use in awkward positions.
 They should not be held above the line of your shoulder

 - Nail guns must never be pointed or fired in another person's direction.

 - Take regular breaks from their use to address the ergonomic risks associated with their long term and repetitive use.

 - Areas where nail guns are used are to be isolated from other workers and clearly defined with physical barriers and signage.
 An example of such signage is the following:

-- The Work Health and Safety Act 2017 requires a person conducting a business or undertaking to ensure, so far as is reasonably practicable, that safe systems of work are provided and maintained and that all workers are provided with the necessary information, training, instruction or supervision.
+- The Work Health and Safety Regulation 2017 requires a person conducting a business or undertaking to ensure, so far as is reasonably practicable, that safe systems of work are provided and maintained and that all workers are provided with the necessary information, training, instruction or supervision.

 - Nail guns can be powered by gas canister or pneumatic.
 There are two main types/modes of nail guns used: